What Router Bit To Use for Door Hinges

 Can You Use a Trim Router For Door Hinges?

-If you watched that video, you heard the woodworker say he prefers to use a trim router for hinge mortises.
+If you watched that video, the woodworker said he prefers to use a trim router for hinge mortises.
 He likes its light weight and ease of control and finds it does the job well.

 Many routers can be purchased with both fixed and plunge bases.
 A trim router with a plunge base obviates the necessity of having to tip the router into the wood, and the guide gives smooth and evenly aligned sides to the mortise.
 This would be especially convenient for a piece of inlay.